 - Set the ‘Relationship type’ attribute to ‘Variation’.

 Important: Setting a variation theme means you will have to fill in that attribute for the variants with varying values.
-E.g. variation theme 'size' would mean you will have to fill in 'size' and maybe 'size_map' (if it is mandatory).
-These relevant attributes are not always at the left side of the attribute builder and you might need to scroll or ctrl+f the attribute to find it.
+E.g., variation theme 'size' would mean you will have to fill in 'size' and potentially 'size_map' (if it is mandatory).
+These relevant attributes are not always on the left side of the attribute builder, and you might need to scroll or Ctrl+f the attribute to find it.

 3. Send your products to Amazon